nylander/vim/README.md

 ## Description

-Reasonable setup for efficient work with the [vim editor](https://www.vim.org/).
+Reasonable setup for efficient work with the [VIM - Vi IMproved text editor](https://www.vim.org/).
 In particular, I use settings for the "graphical vim" (`gvim`).

+Oct 2025: I'm using **gvim v.9.1**

-#### Current file structure
+## Current file structure

     vim/
        ├── pack